-Your doctor will examine the rash.
-Usually this is enough to diagnose the disease.
+Your health care provider will examine the rash.
+Most often this is enough to diagnose the disease.

-Your doctor can also do blood tests to look for signs of the virus, although it's usually not needed.
+Your provider can also do blood tests to look for signs of the virus, although it is not needed in most cases.

-The doctor may choose to do a blood test in certain situations, such as for pregnant women or people with anemia.
+The provider may choose to do a blood test in certain situations, such as for pregnant women or people with anemia.

-There's no treatment for fifth disease.
+There is no treatment for fifth disease.
 The virus will clear up on its own in a couple of weeks.
-If your child has joint pain or itchy rash, talk with your child's doctor about ways to ease symptoms.
+If your child has joint pain or an itchy rash, talk with your child's provider about ways to ease symptoms.
 Acetaminophen (such as Tylenol) for children can help relieve joint pain.

 Most children and adults have only mild symptoms and recover completely.

-Fifth disease usually doesn't cause complications in most people.
+Fifth disease does not often cause complications in most people.

-If you are pregnant and think you may have been exposed to someone with the virus, tell your health care provider.
-Usually there's no problem.
+If you are pregnant and think you may have been exposed to someone with the virus, tell your provider.
+Usually there is no problem.
 Most pregnant women are immune to the virus.
-Your doctor can test you to see if you are immune.
+Your provider can test you to see if you are immune.

-Women who are not immune usually only have mild symptoms.
+Women who are not immune most often only have mild symptoms.
 However, the virus can cause anemia in an unborn baby and even cause miscarriage.
-This is uncommon and occurs only in a small percentage of women, usually in the first half of pregnancy.
+This is uncommon and occurs only in a small percentage of women.
+It is more likely in the first half of pregnancy.

 - A weak immune system, such as from cancer, leukemia, or HIV infection